 If you are a small business owner, then this is the most important item on your agenda.
 Sure, your time is taken up with a lot of other urgent things that have to be done yesterday but putting aside the time to write a good blog is one of the best uses of your time.

 Only you understand the product complexities and why you are bringing them to market.
 Only you know why you are putting yourself through the wringer to make this work.

 Taking the time to extol product virtues and explain why you are doing what you do is THE single most powerful method you have at your marketing disposal.

-Here Are Some Guidelines To Help Get You Started:
+Here Are Some Blogging Tips To Get You Going

 2. Make a publishing schedule.
-Similar to any other business activity decide when you are going to get it done by and put it in your calendar of jobs to be done.
+Similar to any other business activity decide when you are going to get it done by and put it on your calendar of jobs to be done.